 The Bank's financial target with respect to RITS is to recover its operating costs.
-It regularly reviews its pricing and in July 2012 implemented a revised pricing structure to provide a more representative distribution of costs among RITS participants (See 'Box C: RITS Pricing' in Section 4.3 for further details).
-The Bank's policy is that it will absorb investment costs, including capital and development costs, associated with major improvements to RITS's functionality and resilience.
+It regularly reviews its pricing and in July 2012 implemented a revised pricing structure to provide a more representative distribution of costs among RITS participants.68 The Bank's policy is that it will absorb investment costs, including capital and development costs, associated with major improvements to RITS's functionality and resilience.
 However, any new significant projects must be approved by the Executive Committee and relevant financial analysis must be included as part of the Bank's budget process.

-In addition, the Bank has an ongoing program to evaluate fraud risks and review its fraud control framework (see Key Consideration 17.1 for further details).
+In addition, the Bank has an ongoing program to evaluate fraud risks and review its fraud control framework (see Key Consideration 17.1).